AlexTaguchi/nlp-notes/README.md

 <img src="figures/transformer_multi_head_attention.png" alt="transformer_multi_head_attention" height="250">

 Transformers comprise an encoder-decoder architecture:
-- Encoder: Six identical layers are stacked.
+- **Encoder**: Six identical layers are stacked.
 Each layer comprises a multi-head self attention layer and a feed-forward network, both utilizing residual connections and normalization:

   <img src="figures/transformer_encoder.png" alt="transformer_encoder" height="250">

-- Decoder: Six identical layers are stacked.
+- **Decoder**: Six identical layers are stacked.
 Each layer comprises two multi-head self attention layers and a feed-forward network, all utilizing residual connections and normalization.
 The first multi-head self attention layer takes the previous outputs of the decoder as its input, and the second multi-head self attention layer takes the embedder output as input.
 The results are combined and passed through a feed-forward network:

   <img src="figures/transformer_decoder.png" alt="transformer_decoder" height="400">